marcel-goldschen-ohm/manim-dynamic-code/README.md

 new lines
 """, player=self, run_time=1)

-# Note, do NOT do this!
-You can only animate as shown above.
+# !!
+Do NOT do this!
+#    You can only animate as shown above.
-dcode.animate.append_code("append to last line")
+self.play(dcode.animate.append_code("append to last line"))
 ```

 ## Animation or not?